xma711/notebook/programming/nodejs/README.md

 	resources of primary function at a later time.
 	i don't have to think about how to pass something to a callback function at a later time.

-7. inside a function, if i want to set a timer to handle something later (need to pass in arguments to the callback for the setTimeout()), i can use a function wrapper with no argument to wrap around a callback function that can have aruguments from the primary function.
+7. inside a function, if i want to set a timer to handle something later (need to pass in arguments to the callback for the setTimeout()), i can use a function wrapper with no argument to wrap around a callback function that can have arguments from the primary function.
 	refer to my_own_codes/: create_sync_function.js